 There’s a rural burial ground I like to visit about a half hour drive from Cult of Weird headquarters in the village of Glenbuelah, Wisconsin.
 At the edge of town, Walnut Street runs through a quiet neighborhood to the base of a hill, where it dead ends at the entrance to Walnut Grove Cemetery.
 There, an old drive winds up through the woods to a clearing where locals have been buried as far back as the late 1800s.
 Their final resting places are marked by broken gravestones with epitaphs so worn they are barely legible.

-There’s a small granite headstone near the entrance engraved with a lamb and the name Grace Baumann, a child who who died in 1943 at just five days old.
+There’s a small granite headstone near the entrance engraved with a lamb and the name Grace Baumann, a child who died in 1943 at just five days old.

 The first time I visited, I found a small mouldering bear holding a heart, propped in a sitting position on her grave.
 When I returned two years later, that bear was still there, albeit reduced by the elements to little more than a pile of wet stuffing and matted fur with legs.
 This time, however, it was joined by two more plush animals and a small rubber duck.
+These had brighter colors, more solid forms, obviously more recent offerings.

 These items, I learned from fellow cemetery explorer Tui Snider’s latest book, are called Grave Goods.